supzammy/EpiRNAC/README.md

 Each nucleotide is represented by a fixed 3‑dimensional vector encoding hydrogen‑bond potential, base‑stacking energy, and solvent accessibility.

 ### Multi‑Path Dilated Convolution with Cross‑Scale Fusion
 Three parallel 1D‑convolutional paths (local, flank, structure) process the sequence at different scales.
 Cross‑Scale Fusion Gates allow the shorter‑range paths to dynamically attend to the long‑range structural path before pooling.
+The deployed model uses a 128‑filter variant, producing a 384‑dimensional combined feature vector.

 ### EBCS – Epitranscriptomic Boundary Contrast Scoring
 The model slides a 41‑nt window across the input sequence.
 Raw outputs are stabilised by a local‑global variance blender (α = 0.3) and passed through a noise gate.
 The resulting per‑nucleotide contrast profile is plotted alongside GC content, and DRACH motifs are automatically annotated.